PogChonk/Cross-Application-Communication/README.md

 Either method works!
 I'll be doing the `@app.route("", methods = [])` method.

 Alright!
 That's the REST API setup!
-Let's move onto Roblox HTTP Requests!
+Let's move on to Roblox HTTP Requests!

 ## Step 2: Roblox HTTP Requests

 Head on over to Roblox Studio.
 To start off, we're going to need to enable **HTTP Requests**.
 To do that, on the tabs at the top press **Home**.
 On the window below it, you'll see a button that says **Game Settings** with a blue gear.
-Press that and on the side bar press **Security** and make sure **Allow HTTP Requests** is enabled (it should be green).
+Press that and on the sidebar press **Security** and make sure **Allow HTTP Requests** is enabled (it should be green).

 ![Image](https://i.gyazo.com/95e29d6ad237393b904aa1c3eb3cc60d.png)